joomtheme/jt-ai-seo-assistant/README.md

 ## Configuration

-After enabling the plugin, open its settings and configure the following options.
+After enabling the plugin, open its settings and configure the available options.

 ### OpenAI API Key